What better way to obtain ideas for your blog than straight from the horse’s mouth?

 Want to Turn Your FAQs Into Blog Content That Works Harder?

-Converting FAQs into blog posts is a solid strategy for ensuring the content you create is highly relevant to your audience.
+Converting FAQs into blog posts is a solid strategy for ensuring your content is highly relevant to your audience.

 Starting with these questions when generating blog content is beneficial, as it is easier to formulate a blog format from a question than from an abstract topic.
 This will make it easier to build consistency with a frequency you can stick to.